 After skating with Ryan O’Reilly and Kyle Okposo for 10 games, Bailey has shuffled around the lineup.
 He will start Tuesday’s game against Philadelphia alongside center Evan Rodrigues and right wing Matt Moulson.

 “It’s a little different when you’re not playing as many minutes, but it’s something you have to earn as a young player,” Bailey said in KeyBank Center.
 “I earned my way to get on that top line, and that’s just what coach is going with.
 I just have to earn my way back, continue to play the right way and do the things that I know make the coaches happy.”

 The rookie does a few things that make Dan Bylsma smile.
 Bailey has been more aggressive offensively while trying to make plays.
 He’s using his speed to challenge defensemen.

-He still has to work on testing goaltenders (he had one shot or none in eight of the previous nine games) and playing more physical.
+He still has to work on testing goaltenders (he has one shot or none in eight of the last nine games) and playing more physical.